btmartin721/SNPio/snpio/docs/source/getting_started.rst

     include_pops=["ON", "DS", "EA", "GU", "TT"],
   )

-This will read in the genotype data from a VCF file and apply the population map, if provided.
+This will read in the genotype data from a VCF file and apply the population map.

 PhylipReader
 ^^^^^^^^^^^^